tidymodels/probably/README.md

   - Conversion of probabilities to discrete class predictions.

-  - Investigate and estimate optimal probability thresholds.
+  - Investigating and estimating optimal probability thresholds.

   - Inclusion of *equivocal zones* where the probabilities are too uncertain to report a prediction.